abhkpaul/pediatric_appendicitis_labelling/README.md

 - **Comprehensive Evaluation**: Comparison against manual extraction and ChatGPT-4
 - **Reproducible Pipeline**: Modular, configurable, and well-documented codebase

+## NOTE
+- **The Labelled data would be present inside Test and Train csv files and would be presnent at the last column caled as label_encoded

 ## Installation

 1. Clone the repository: